bodsvei/Team-10-M-M-s-TrailBlazers-2024/README.md

 ---

 ## Contact
-For any queries, suggestions, or discussions, feel free to reach out to the team through the Aerodynamics Club at BITS Goa.
+For any queries, suggestions, or discussions, feel free to reach out to the team through Gyan and .

 ---

 Let's soar to new heights with TrailBlazers 2024!
+Remember the pact,
+We gotta win this boys,
+We fly high 🍃💨!